cncf/tag-security/CONTRIBUTING.md

 a great way to get involved!
 We strongly encourage and support all our members to participate in anyway they can.

-Except for urgent or very small grammar or spelling fixes, we leave pull requests open for at least 24 hours, so that others have the chance to review/comment.
+Except for urgent or very small grammar or spelling fixes, such as simple changes discussed below, we leave pull requests open for at least 24 hours, so that others have the chance to review/comment.